What is a Thinking Trap?

-In my Rethink Course and my book Stress Less, Live More I discuss ten discuss common thinking traps related to stress.
+In my Rethink Course and my book Stress Less, Live More , I discuss ten common thinking traps related to stress.
 Thinking traps are stereotypical ways of viewing potentially stressful situations that often lead to stress.
-Most of these traps are so insidious that you don’t even realize that you fell into them let alone that they have triggered a stress response.
+Most of these traps are so insidious that you don’t even realize that you fell into them and that they triggered a stress response.

 In this post I’d like to share three of my favorite common thinking traps related to stress.
 These account for a large majority of my unhelpful thinking.
 Over the years I’ve become pretty good at sensing that I am about to fall into one of them.
 This allows me to step back and reassess my thoughts without getting trapped.

 The “I Can Figure it All Out in My Head” Trap

 One of the most common thinking traps is the “I Can Figure it All Out in My Head” trap.
 The name is pretty self-explanatory as this trap revolves around the mistaken belief that you can control your stress-related pain and suffering by figuring everything out in your head in advance.
 Instead of directly experiencing the potentially-stressful situation and seeing how it works out in real life you avoid it and spend endless hours ruminating about all of the things that could potentially go wrong and how to control them.

 This is a trap for a couple of reasons.
 For one, you can never predict in advance how things will actually turn out.
 You might be pleasantly surprised at the outcome.
 The second reason this is a trap because as soon as your mind figures out the answer to one problem or question related to the situation it creates another, and another, and another.
 This endless stream of consciousness keeps you stuck as your mind keeps coming up with new worries to ponder.